raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [^alphabet]: An alphabet is nothing more than a set of symbols. `{ 0, 1 }` is an alphabet often associated with binary numbers. `{ a, b, c ..., z, A, B, C, ...
 Z}` is an alphabet often associated with English words, and so forth.

 - The "empty language," often notated Ø, is a regular language.
 The empty language is either a language where no strings are accepted at all, or a language where the empty string is the only string accepted.
-We can make a recognizer for the empty language using `EMPTY`.
+We can make a recognizer for the empty language using `EMPTY_STRING`.
 - A "singleton set" is a language where single symbols from its alphabet Σ are accepted.
 We can make a recognizer for a singleton language using `union` and `symbol`.

 Now consider two languages `A` and `B`.
 We are given that `A` and `B` are already defined, and are known to be regular.
 By this we mean, that they are defined by some combination of the two rules just given, or the three rules that follow.
 Each has its own alphabet.